ANL-CESAR/RSBench/README.txt

 		Sets the number of cross-section (XS) lookups to perform.
 By default, this value is set to 15,000,000.
-Users may want to increase this value if they wish to extend the runtime of MDBench, perhaps to produce more reliable performance counter data - as extending the run will decrease the percentage of runtime spent on initialization.
+Users may want to increase this value if they wish to extend the runtime of MultiBench, perhaps to produce more reliable performance counter data - as extending the run will decrease the percentage of runtime spent on initialization.